revolist/revogrid-docs/blog/react-gantt-chart-component-build-vs-buy.md

 * comparing baseline variance;
 * navigating with the keyboard.

-RevoGantt is a better fit when the task table is not an afterthought.
+RevoGrid Gantt is a better fit when the task table is not an afterthought.

 ### 2. Scheduling behavior is part of the product surface

-RevoGantt supports the planning concepts teams expect from professional project management tools: dependencies, lead/lag, constraints, calendars, deadlines, critical path, slack, baselines, progress tracking, resources, workload, and capacity diagnostics.
+RevoGrid Gantt supports the planning concepts teams expect from professional project management tools: dependencies, lead/lag, constraints, calendars, deadlines, critical path, slack, baselines, progress tracking, resources, workload, and capacity diagnostics.

 That gives developers a stronger starting point than a visual-only Gantt chart.